youssefx99/Tanwer/README.md

 ## Overview
 Tanweer is an innovative AI-powered learning platform designed to cater to users of all age groups.
 Leveraging the power of Generative AI, Tanweer offers a personalized and interactive learning experience across various fields and disciplines.
 The platform is built using modern web technologies including HTML, CSS, JavaScript, Bootstrap, Python, and JSON for file handling.

+## How to run the app:
+first go to the main directory and open cmd and type `python -m http.server 8000` then go to `HTML/main.html` and then open it (Recommened to open it with "Go live" to load the css style).

 ## Features

 ### 1. AI-Powered Learning